qbics-mdalkaya/node-red-contrib-aws/README.md

 Almost all nodes are direct wrappers for the AWS Javascript API, so for information about available parameters consult the API docs https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS.html

 Parameters need to be specified as per the AWS API (typically LeadingUpperCase).

+if msg.AWSConfig is set, it will override the node configuration.
+This allows you to use the same node/flow with different accounts.
+For example
+	msg.AWSConfig={
+		accessKeyId: "ACCESS KEY",
+		secretAccessKey:"SECRET KEY",
+		region:"Region"
+	}

 WARNING